Michael18811380328/HelloWorld/log.md

 At the last day in March, I need a review about this month.
 There are some thoughts.

 1. How to deal with new knowledge and old tect knowledge?
 React-Router is much better than hash-transfer.
-And it may save more resoouces.
+And it may save more resources.
 When we use <Link> tag to jump to other page, the whole page don't reload, React just repaint for the added component.
-The inner tag is <a>, and react-router forbit the default function of <a> tag.
+The inner tag is <a>, and react-router forbid the default function of <a> tag.

 2. You shouldn't create a circle, and you should use the circle.
 Make our dialogs and other component more useful.